-Organizing objects in the Amazon S3 console using folders
+Organizing objects in the Amazon S3 console by using folders

 In Amazon S3, buckets and objects are the primary resources, and objects are stored in buckets.
 Amazon S3 has a flat structure instead of a hierarchy like you would see in a file system.
 However, for the sake of organizational simplicity, the Amazon S3 console supports the folder concept as a means of grouping objects.
-It does this by using a shared name prefix for objects (that is, objects have names that begin with a common string).
+The console does this by using a shared name prefix for the grouped objects.
+In other words, the grouped objects have names that begin with a common string.
+This common string, or shared prefix, is the folder name.
 Object names are also referred to as key names.

-For example, you can create a folder on the console named photos
+For example, you can create a folder in the console named photos

 and store an